2000s in music: Jazz

 In the 2000s, straight-ahead jazz continued to appeal to a core group of listeners.
-Well-established jazz musicians, such as Dave Brubeck, Wynton Marsalis, Sonny Rollins, Wayne Shorter and Jessica Williams, continue to perform and record.
+Well-established jazz musicians, such as Dave Brubeck, Wynton Marsalis, Sonny Rollins, Wayne Shorter or Kenny Barron continue to perform and record.
 In the 2000s, a number of young musicians emerged, including the pianist Jason Moran, vibraphonist Stefon Harris, trumpeter Roy Hargrove, and bassist Christian McBride.

 In addition, a number of new vocalists have achieved popularity with a mix of traditional jazz and pop/rock forms, such as Diana Krall, Norah Jones, Cassandra Wilson, Kurt Elling, and Jamie Cullum.
 Norah Jones and Diana Krall, due to their massive international success during the 2000s are considered the first and second most successful female jazz singers of the decade, respectively.
 Diana Krall has topped the Music Billboards multiple times in the year 2000.
-The week of April 15, 2000, Krall's album "When I Look in Your Eyes" reached number one, followed by Al Jarreau's "Tomorrow Today" and Kenny G's "Classics in the Key of G." Norah Jones was named the top jazz artist of the 2000–2009 decade by Billboard.
-Jones had many albums come out in the 2000s decade, including Jazz and Adult Contemporary.
-These include, "Come Away with Me" in 2002, "New York City" in 2003, and "Feels Like Home" in 2004.
+The week of April 15, 2000, Krall's album When I Look in Your Eyes reached number one, followed by Al Jarreau's Tomorrow Today and Kenny G's Classics in the Key of G. Norah Jones was named the top jazz artist of the 2000–2009 decade by Billboard.
+Jones had many albums come out in the 2000s decade, including jazz and adult contemporary.
+These include Come Away with Me in 2002, New York City in 2003, and Feels Like Home in 2004.

 Reggae

 Dancehall

-The early 2000s saw the success of newer charting acts such as Elephant Man, Akon, and Sean Paul, who has achieved mainstream success in the US and has produced several top 10 Billboard hits, including "Gimme the Light", "We Be Burnin'", "Give It Up To Me", and "Break It Off" (a duet with Rihanna).
+The early 2000s saw the success of older and newer charting acts such as Baha Men, Sean Kingston, Elephant Man, Akon, and Sean Paul, who has achieved mainstream success in the U.S. and has produced several top 10 Billboard hits, including "Gimme the Light", "We Be Burnin'", "(When You Gonna) Give It Up to Me", and "Break It Off" (a duet with Rihanna).
 He has also had several No. 1 singles, "Get Busy", "Temperature" and "Baby Boy" (a duet with Beyoncé).

-Reggaeton
+Reggaetón

-Reggaeton gained mainstream exposure and massive popularity in North America during the mid-2000s.
-Reggaeton blends West-Indian music influences of reggae and dancehall with those of Latin America, such as bomba, plena, salsa, merengue, latin pop, cumbia and bachata as well as that of hip hop, contemporary R&B, and electronica.
+Reggaetón gained mainstream exposure and massive popularity in North America during the mid-2000s.
+Reggaetón blends West-Indian music influences of reggae and dancehall with those of Latin America, such as bomba, plena, salsa, merengue, latin pop, cumbia and bachata as well as that of hip hop, contemporary R&B, and electronica.
 The influence of this genre has spread to the wider Latino communities in the United States, as well as the Latin American audience.
 Shakira has sold more than 100 million copies in the 21st century.